 - Can you cooperate with other nurses and doctors?

-- Your job will demand a lot of mental stress.
+- Your job will require a lot of mental stress.
 How will you manage such a situation?

 - What is your future plan?
 Do you plan to continue further education?